-2The assumption that the number of non-program breaks is fixed is certainly restrictive.
-However, while U.S. broadcasters are free to choose the number of their commercial breaks, advertising ceilings are imposed on broadcasters in most European countries.
-Therefore, in most cases, especially in the prime time, the number of commercial breaks that maximize a broadcaster's revenues falls below the imposed ceiling.
-I believe that this empirical fact constitutes a good justification.
-Aside from the empirical side, there are technical reasons for this assumption.
-First, if TV stations were allowed to choose the number of non-program breaks, then people would rationally form priors about it.
-Second, and most importantly, to p per viewer reached for placing an advertisement during a program in each period.
+8While U.S. broadcasters are free to choose the amount of their non-program minutes, advertising ceilings are imposed on broadcasters in most European countries.
+Therefore, in most cases, especially at prime-time, the amount of non-program minutes that mazimizes a broadcaster's revenue falls below the imposed ceiling.
+There are also technical reasons for making this assumption.
+First, if TV stations were allowed to choose the amount of non-program minutes, then people would rationally form priors about it.
+Second, and most importantly, the amount of non-program minutes in the first period would possibly provide a signal for the location of the second program.
+Addressing these issues is beyond the scope of this paper, since the main focus is on the role of tune-ins.
+Doing so is an excellent area for future research.